-The first recorded version of ‘Monday’s Child’ was in A.E.
-Bray’s Traditions of Devonshire published in 1838.
-It is one of several fortune-telling poems.
 Supposedly, a child born on a specific day of the week, as referenced in the poem, will be destined accordingly.
 For example, if you were born on Wednesday your life was going to be “full of woe”.
-The poem has also been used to teach children the days of the week.
+‘Monday’s Child’ has also been used to teach children the days of the week.

 Despite its publication origins, there are records of similar poems that also used the days of the week and predictive statements dating back to the 1500s.
 What the days corresponded to change from version to version.

 ‘Monday’s Child’ is an eight-line nursery rhyme that makes use of a simple rhyme scheme, a feature common to nursery rhymes.
 It follows a pattern of AABBCCDD.
 The sing-song-like patterning of these rhymes is part of the appeal of the poem.

 The best nursery rhymes, the ones that are remembered for decades, and even centuries, are those with catchy rhyme schemes and interesting content.
 That content is often nonsensical and obscure.
 The origins, inspirations, and allusions vanish over time util the phrases are very much up for interpretation.
 Most nursery rhymes belong to a genre of poetry known as nonsense verse.
 Writers who have contributed to this genre include Lewis Carroll and Ogden Nash.

 Despite its brevity, there are several poetic techniques at work in ‘Monday’s Child’.
 These include but are not limited to alliteration, repetition, allusion, and enjambment.
 The latter, enjambment, occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 For example, the transition between lines seven and eight.